trisberg/springapp/README.md

 ## Features

-The `springapp` command can initialize Spring Boot application that will run on Kubernetes via Mononoke.
+The `springapp` command can initialize Spring Boot application that will run on Kubernetes.

 Here is a `springapp` command example: